metaverse/truss/truss/README.md

 Four stages of generation happen.

-1. The `foobar` directory is made and gRPC `google.api.http` annotation dependencies are created
+1. The `service` directory is made and gRPC `google.api.http` annotation dependencies are created

 	```
 	.
-	├── foobar
+	├── service
 	│   └── DONOTEDIT
 	│       └── third_party
 	│           └── googleapis